haoran1012/PostGIS-Builder/docs/components/osm2pgsql/index.rst

 .. image:: _static/osm2pgsql-panel.png

-In our example, we will be loading the PBF for Rhode Island available from GeoFabrik (https://download.geofabrik.de/north-america/us/rhode-island-latest.osm.pbf).
+..
+Note:: In our example, we will be loading the PBF for Rhode Island available from GeoFabrik (https://download.geofabrik.de/north-america/us/rhode-island-latest.osm.pbf).

 **General Options**